 As a cyber-attack moves from Berkeley to South Korea to Kathmandu to Colorado, the only one that sees the whole pattern is Alpha.
 James, Susanne, and Alpha fight the vicious worm streaking across the internet, attacking electric girds, cell phones, and nuclear missile silos.
 They struggle to find the person who loosed this scourge, but of course, it all comes down to power.

 The second book in the Uncertainty Series.
 It explores the issues with Autonomous Intelligent machines.
 In the first book, AIs are constrained to large-scale computers.
-This is the probable platform for a sentient artificial intelligence because sentience probably requires a lot of computing power.
+This is the likely platform for a sentient artificial intelligence because sentience probably requires a lot of computing power.
 Eventually, we may be able to develop something like the positronic brain of I Robot or Data of Star Trek.
-When AIs are autonomous, they can build their own chips and new robots.
+When AIs are autonomous, they can build their own chips and new bots.